 It is worth noting that Scarlett has been depicted as what is essentially a combat personnel despite the fact that the United States Army does not allow women to serve on the front lines.
 She is often placed in charge of field teams because of her rank and seniority.

-After the team was reassembled, Scarlett was shown at first to be outwardly hostile to Snake Eyes due to events in their past.
-This occurred before the launch of the second ongoing series, and eventually the two reconcile and Snake Eyes proposes marriage to her which she accepts.
 In the current IDW G.I.
 Joe comic series, Scarlett is seen taking on a stronger intelligence role.
 She has strong feelings for and a romantic relationship with Snake-Eyes.

 Major Story Arcs

-As is revealed by flashback, Scarlett’s first assignment with the team is to act as a hand-to-hand combat instructor, and it was here that she met Snake-Eyes for the first time.
-Scarlett was impressed by his abilities, his honour, and his moral code, and because of this, they eventually became close friends.
+As is revealed in a flashback, Scarlett’s first assignment with the team is to act as a hand-to-hand combat instructor, and it was here that she met Snake-Eyes for the first time.
+Scarlett was impressed by his abilities, his honor, and his moral code, and because of this, they eventually became close friends.
 Snake-Eyes' disfigurement is tragically directly due to her.
 On a mission in the Middle East, a small contingent of Joes comprised of Scarlett, Snake Eyes, Rock’n Roll and Grunt were supposed to save George Strawhacker after he had been captured by Cobra.

 A helicopter malfunction resulted in the need to perform a crash landing on the aircraft.
 Rock’n Roll and Grunt were able to save themselves, but Scarlett was trapped inside.
 Snake Eyes remained with her, and suffered his disfigurement due to a window which exploded in his face.
 Scarlett would go to recover from her injuries completely and Snake Eyes harbored no feelings of regret for having saved his friend.
 This resulted in the two becoming even closer than they had been previously.